-1. Explain why the monasteries were dissolved between 1534 and 1540.
+1. Explain why Parliament and the King were not able to reach a settlement between 1646 and 1648.

-Assessment Objectives AO1: Demonstrate knowledge and understanding of the key features and characteristics of the periods studied.
-[5] - AO2: Explain and analyse historical events and periods studied using second order historical concepts.
+Assessment AO1: Demonstrate knowledge and understanding of the key features and characteristics of the periods studied.
+[5] Objectives AO2: Explain and analyse historical events and periods studied using second order historical concepts.
 [5] Additional Guidance The 'Indicative content' is an example of historically valid content; any other historically valid content is acceptable and should be credited in line with the levels of response.
 The 'Indicative content' shown is not a full exemplar answer, but exemplifies the sophistication expected at each level.
 No reward can be given for wider knowledge of the period that remains unrelated to the topic in the question.

-Levels Indicative content Marks Level 5 9-10 • Response demonstrates a range of detailed and accurate knowledge and understanding that is fully relevant to the question. following page(s) • This is used to develop a full explanation and thorough, convincing analysis, using second order historical concepts, of the issue in the question.
-Level 4 7-8 Response demonstrates a range of accurate knowledge and understanding that is fully relevant to the question. • This is used to develop a full explanation and analysis, using second order historical concepts, of the issue in the question.
-Level 3 5-6 Response demonstrates accurate knowledge and understanding that is relevant to the question.
-This is linked to an analysis and explanation, using second order historical concepts, of the issue in the question.
-Level 2 3-4 Response demonstrates some knowledge and understanding that is relevant to the question.
-This is used to attempt a basic explanation, using second order historical concepts, of the issue in the question Level 1 1-2 Response demonstrates basic knowledge that is relevant to the topic of the question.
-There is an attempt at a very basic explanation of the issue in the question, which may be close to assertion.

-Second order historical concepts are not used explicitly, but some very basic understanding of these is apparent in the answer.
+Levels Indicative content Marks Level 5 Please see 9-10 Response demonstrates a range of detailed and accurate knowledge and understanding that is fully relevant question. to the following page(s) This is used to develop a full explanation and thorough, convincing analysis, using second order historical concepts, of the issue in the question.
+Level 4 7-8 Response demonstrates a range of accurate knowledge and understanding that is fully relevant to the question on.
+This is used to develop a full explanation and analysis, using second order historical concepts, of the issue in question. n the Level 3 5-6 Response demonstrates accurate knowledge and understanding that is relevant to the question. • This is linked to an analysis and explanation, using second order historical concepts, of the issue in the ques tion.
+Level 2 3-4 Response demonstrates some knowledge and understanding that is relevant to the question. • This is used to attempt a basic explanation, using second order historical concepts, of the issue in the question on.
+Level 1 1-2 Response demonstrates basic knowledge that is relevant to the topic of the question. • There is an attempt at a very basic explanation of the issue in the question, which may be close to assertion.
+Second order historical concepts are not used explicitly, but some very basic understanding of these is appartite answer. rent in

-Level 0 0

-No response or no response worthy of credit.
+Level 0 0 No response or no response worthy of credit.